nodepile/phptelemetry/README.md

 $logger->error("DB conn failed.
 The server went away.", ['code' => 2006]);

 // Log using custom levels.
+// Logging with a level that was not previously added using ->addLevel(...) will throw an InvalidLevelException
 $logger->addLevel("custom");
 $logger->log("custom", "Log some custom message.", ['with' => 'or without context']);